[Updated May 2018 to deal with the NIST screwballedness.]

 To understand the disposition of invention ownership under Bayh-Dole, one has to see how the Act is structured.
 The Act applies to federal agencies, instructing them with regard to how they may claim ownership of inventions made with federal support, and when they must allow non-federal parties to claim ownership of such inventions, obtaining instead for the government a non-exclusive license for government purposes.
 To be clear, Bayh-Dole the law does not apply to universities, nor to faculty inventors (nor to any other inventors).

-To show how this comes about, one has to read both the law and the implementing regulations.
+To show how the disposition of inventions comes about, one has to read both the law and the implementing regulations.
 Bayh-Dole is a law about how the federal government enters into funding agreements that have a patent rights clause.
 That is, Bayh-Dole is about the structure of federal agreements.
 The Act (35 USC 206) directs the Secretary of Commerce (originally, the Office of Federal Procurement Policy) to create regulations and standard funding agreements provisions to implement the objectives of the Act.
 These are set forth in 37 CFR Part 401, with the standard patent rights clauses at 37 CFR 401.14.
 There are two, one at section (a) used for general situations, and one at (b) for certain situations involving contractors providing services at federal laboratories.
 [Conflated by NIST’s May 2018 rule change into a single omnibus clause with conditionals–so that the (b) clause, which set out a standard exceptional circumstance, is now just a buried conditional in the standard patent rights clause.]
 The one at (a) is the generally applicable standard clause [and now cited with the (a) removed, consistent with NIST’s screwball changes].
 There is also what amounts to a third patent rights clause, at 37 CFR 401.9, for use when inventors are allowed by an agency to retain title to the inventions they have made.

 Agencies may also tailor these clauses in various ways, to include specifics about where to report inventions and the like and to account for various special circumstances.
 If an agency declares “exceptional circumstances” under 37 CFR 401.3, it may also change the disposition of ownership of inventions.
 Thus, for any specific research activity involving federal funds, the controlling instrument is the funding agreement with a specific patent rights clause.
 The Act provides the authority for the construction of such patent rights clauses, and it is by means of federal agreements that the requirements of these clauses are transferred to federal contractors such as universities.